Enhancing Video-LLM Reasoning via Agent-of-Thoughts Distillation: Experiments

 \textbf{Analysis on CoT filtering.} To prove the effectiveness of our filtering mechanism, we trained an alternative model without CoT filtering while maintaining all other settings, {\em i.e.}, using 36.3K verified CoTs for distillation.
 As shown in Table~\ref{tab: ablation study}, the model's performance declines significantly on both the Multiple-Choice VQA and Open-Ended VQA benchmarks when the CoT filtering mechanism is not utilized.
 This confirms that employing large language models (LLMs) to filter CoTs is crucial for enhancing data quality.

 \textbf{Analysis on model transferability.} As AoTD is a distillation method that leverages Chain-of-Thoughts (CoTs), it can theoretically be applied to any Video-LLMs.
 To assess the transferability of our method, we conduct experiments on another very recent model, LLaVA-OneVision (7B) \cite{li2024onevision}.
 As shown in Table~\ref{tab: ablation study}, our method also demonstrates significant improvements on the benchmarks, showing the transferability and robustness of the approach.
 Due to the rapid advancements in the computer vision field, evaluating all models and benchmarks is prohibitively infeasible.
-Thus, we focus on assessing a single model against selected benchmarks to provide a representative evaluation.
+Thus, we focus on assessing some representative models against selected benchmarks to provide a representative evaluation.

+\textbf{Analysis on latency and computation.} We compare the agent-based system with the distilled model (LNV-AoTD) across three key metrics.
+As shown in Table~\ref{tab: latency and computation}, LNV-AoTD outperforms the agent-based system in both inference latency and computational efficiency, demonstrating the necessity of distillation process.